nahtandev/hardware-project/README.md

 # hardware-project
-Hardware is a dashboard which allows the management of the equipment of a computer park.
+Hardware is a Single Page Application which allows the management of the equipment of a computer park.
+With this web app, you can perform operations on
+- Equipment
+- Users
+- Services
+- And breakdowns.

+The technologies I used to develop it:
+- Front End: HTML, CSS, JavaScript
+- Backend: Node JS && Express, MySQL.